-To be eligible to register for the PhD Qualifying Examination a student must have satisfactorily completed the language examination and completed all requirements for the cognate.
+To be eligible to sit for the PhD Qualifying Examination a student must have satisfactorily completed the language examination and completed all requirements for the cognate.

-Graduate School regulations state that the PhD Qualifying Examination must be taken no later than the end of the twelfth quarter after admission to the doctoral program.
+The Graduate School's regulations state that the PhD Qualifying Examination must be taken no later than the end of the twelfth quarter after admission to the doctoral program.
 The department requirement, however, is that these examinations be taken by the end of the winter quarter of the third year in the PhD.
 Failure to meet this milestone is grounds for exclusion.
-No one is officially recognized as a candidate for the PhD until the Qualifying Examinations and the Prospectus have been completed successfully.
+No one is officially recognized as a candidate for the PhD until the qualifying examinations and the dissertation prospectus have been completed successfully.